Rival leaders back UN bid to relaunch Cyprus peace talks

 Tatar, a hardliner who is backed by Turkey, edged out left-wing incumbent Mustafa Akinci in an Oct.
 18 runoff amid allegations of an unusual degree of meddling by the Turkish government.
 The alleged interference included the partial opening of Varosha, an inaccessible ghost town that has remained under Turkish military control since 1974.
 Many Turkish Cypriots saw the move as intended to rally nationalist voters to cast their ballots for Tatar.

-Tatar advocates fully aligning Turkish Cypriot policies with those of Ankara and supports alternatives to reunited Cyprus as a federation, including a deal based on separate states.
-The approach could put a damper on prospects for a peace deal any time soon.
+Tatar advocates fully aligning Turkish Cypriot policies with those of Ankara and supports a peace deal based on separate, equal states.
+He also seeks to divide up rights for hydrocarbons drilling off the island’s shores ahead of any signed accord.
+The approach could put a damper on prospects for a negotiated settlement any time soon.

+“The concept of federation no longer offers any hope and new options should be discussed,” Tatar told reporters.

-Guterres’ informal meeting would include Cyprus’ ‘three “guarantors” -- Greece, Turkey and Britain — would likely determine whether there are any real prospects for a resumption of the stalled peace talks.
+Guterres’ informal meeting would include Cyprus’ ‘three “guarantors” -- Greece, Turkey and Britain — and would likely determine whether there are any real prospects for a resumption of the stalled peace talks.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.